-- CO1.
-Explain the working principles of various diodes - CO2.
-Explain diode as a rectifier and the operation of BJT - CO3.
-Design various biasing circuits for BJT - CO4.
-Explain the operation of Field Effect Transistors - CO5.
-Analyze BJT and FET amplifiers using small signal models
+- CO2.
+Analyze the applications of PN junction diode as a rectifier and a regulator. - CO3.
+Design biasing circuits for BJT and FET amplifiers. - CO4.
+Analyze BJT and FET amplifiers using small signal models.

 Review of p-n junction diode: Review of p-n junction as a diode, volt-ampere characteristics and temperature dependence of V-I characteristic.